FALL 2019 - DATES TBA

 - Students, teachers, parents, siblings, to see innovative research at Georgia Tech

-- Explore Tech's campus & the state-of-the-art Institute for Bioengineering and Bioscience
+- Explore Tech's campus and the state-of-the-art Institute for Bioengineering and Bioscience

 - Engage in hands-on science and engineering concepts